philrz/super/docs/lake/format.md

 `<id>` is the KSUID of the data object.

-The seek index maps pool key values to seek offsets in the ZNG file thereby allowing a scan to do a byte-range retrieval of the ZNG object when processing only a subset of data.
+The seek index maps pool key values to seek offsets in the BSUP file thereby allowing a scan to do a byte-range retrieval of the BSUP object when processing only a subset of data.

-> Note the VNG format allows individual vector segments to be read in isolation
+> Note the CSUP format allows individual vector segments to be read in isolation
-> and the in-memory VNG representation supports random access so there is
+> and the in-memory CSUP representation supports random access so there is
 > no need to have a seek index for the vector object.

 #### Commit History